Wildsong/docker-arcgis-enterprise/README.md

 ## To do

+* Use .properties files instead of lots of secrets in environment, and put the files in secrets
 * Add a container for Notebook Server; can I run the server in a container when it's managing containers too?
 We'll see!
 LOL
 * I am thinking about breaking it into a config stage and a run stage, using two compose YAML files.